abhishekjakhar/cracking-javascript/docs/callbacks.md

 ## What are drawbacks of using callback?

 1. Callback hell
-2. Inversion of  - When you write a callback, you're assuming that the program you're giving the callback to is reponsible and will call it when it's supposed to.
+2. Inversion of control - When you write a callback, you're assuming that the program you're giving the callback to is reponsible and will call it when it's supposed to.
 You're essentially inverting the the control of your program over to another program.
 For many third-party libraries, callback functions are the interface for how you interact with them.
 It’s probable that a third party library could, whether on purpose or accidentally, break how they interact with your callback.

 ```js
 function criticalFunction () {